ableyjoe/draft-jabley-dnsop-missing-mname/draft-jabley-dnsop-missing-mname.md

 prevent a Dynamic Update client from finding a server to send DNS UPDATE messages to.

+# Unintended Consequences

+Some concern has been raised in the past that an empty MNAME field might result in unwanted traffic being sent to root servers, e.g. for clients that interpret the MNAME as a zone name rather than a hostname and direct traffic towards the root zone's nameservers.
+However, no examples of this behaviour have been identified.

+Use of an empty MNAME field is not new; cursory analysis of passive DNS data demonstrates a robust volume of DNS responses with QTYPE=SOA and empty SOA.MNAME for zones across a variety of top-level domains.
+See {{quantify}} for discussion.

 # Security Considerations

 The convention described in this document provides no additional